'Anger can be a very healthy emotion'

 What first inspired you to develop EFT?

 I was initially an engineer, solving maths problems.
 Because I often solved problems without knowing how I was solving them I came to believe that I had a ‘gut feeling’, and that fascinated me.
-I knew more than I could see.
-I was always interested in Michael Polanyi, who wrote books about personal knowledge, this notion that ‘I know more than I can say’.
+I knew more than I could say, I was always interested in Michael Polanyi, who wrote books about personal knowledge, this notion that ‘I know more than I can say’.
 I know how to ride a bicycle and turn a corner, without knowing the formula for the inclination and the speed at which it goes, but I could just do it.
-I came to understand that my emotions were guiding me much more than my rationale.
+I came to understand that my emotions were guiding me much more than rationality.
 At the same time I was in psychotherapy training, which involved a lot of personal work.
-I trained as a Gestalt therapist, a systemic therapist, a person-centred therapist, and was picking up all kinds of learning, using it to help people gain more access to their emotions and deal with them in constructive ways.
+I trained as a person-centred therapist, a Gestalt therapist, a systemic therapist, and was picking up all kinds of learning, using it to help people gain more access to their emotions and deal with them in constructive ways.
 When I entered psychology in 1970, there were very few books on emotion, but as I started to do research I saw that emotion seemed to be central in people who were really changing.
 It seemed to be essential that people experienced what they were talking about, not just talk about it.
 For example, empathy which evoked emotion was more effective than empathy that didn’t.
 So, slowly that became an entry point into starting to develop a theoretical statement about emotion.

 What is something others may not know about you, that would surprise them if they knew?